Web Dashboard Technical Overview

 - Register a set of default data sources.
 See Register Default Data Sources to learn how to do this for the ASPxDashboard control.

 - Add data connections allowing end-users to create their own data sources.
 For the ASPxDashboard control, refer to Register Default Data Connections.
 Note that end users are not allowed to use data connections by default.
 See the Security Considerations topic for more information.

 Designer and Viewer Modes

-See the Designer and Viewer Modes topics for a required framework section:
+Refer to the following Designer and Viewer Modes topics for different platforms: